Taxation of international executives

 4For example, an employee can be physically present in the country for up to 60 days before the tax authorities will apply the ‘economic employer’ approach.

-5The reference remuneration for 2015 is the IAS (Indexante dos Apoios Sociais).
-However, the NMS in force in 2010 (EUR475) continues to be used as the reference value, until the IAS (currently corresponding to EUR419.22) reaches that figure.
+5The reference remuneration for 2017 is the IAS (Indexante dos Apoios Sociais).
+However, the NMS in force in 2017 (EUR 557) continues to be used as the reference value, until the IAS (currently corresponding to EUR421.32) reaches that figure.

 6Tax exemption with progression means that although the income will not be taxed, it will be added to any other income received for purposes of determining the applicable marginal tax rates.

-7Sample calculation generated by KPMG & Associados – SROC, SA based on the Portuguese Personal Income Tax Code, enacted in 1989, updated as of January 2015, according to the Portuguese Personal Income Tax Reform.
-The amounts calculated for 2013 and 2014 are also based on the law in force in the respective year.
+7Sample calculation generated by KPMG & Associados – SROC, SA based on the Portuguese Personal Income Tax Code, enacted in 1989, updated as of January 2017, according to the Portuguese Personal Income Tax Reform as well as the 2017 State Budget Law that updates the additional surcharge up to 3,21%.
+The amounts calculated for 2014, 2015 and 2016 are also based on the law in force in the respective year.